 How to lay a bet on Betfair

-If Real Madrid win, we’ll lose £13.40 to the backer.
+If Leverkusen win, you’ll lose £7.70 to the backer.

-Everything should click into place once you get started with your first couple of offers.
+Everything should click into place once you get started and complete your first couple of offers.

 - Logically structured to tackle strategies and offers as you’re ready for them.

 - Bag profits every step of the way.
 About £600 from welcome offers, and another £500 monthly.

 - Make £15 from your very first offer.